picosh/docs/posts/prose.md

 toc: 2
 ---

+> prose.sh is a free service

-Write markdown.
-Pipe it to our server.
+Write your blog with markdown.
+Send it to our server.
 You're live.

 No static site generators.
 No build step.
 No deploy pipeline.
 No YAML configs.
 Just `rsync` your posts and we handle the rest.

-> prose.sh is a free service

 # Why prose over self-hosting?